Wednesday, April 25, 2012

 "I had all the trappings of a good life,” Fiona said.
-“A stable job, plenty of feathers, and a boyfriend, but when you are depressed you don't appreciate that emotionally and I knew I needed more help.”
+“A stable job on a nice bed, plenty of feathers, and a boyfriend, but when you are depressed you don't appreciate that emotionally and I knew I needed more help.”

 During the new treatment, the pillow is seated in a chair with a headrest.
 A measuring tool is used to determine exactly where the electromagnetic device should be placed.

-The magnetic device delivers a pulse to the feathers for 4 seconds, stops for 26 seconds and then delivers a pulse for 4 seconds.
+The magnetic device delivers a pulse to the feathers for four seconds, stops for 26 seconds and then delivers a pulse for four seconds.
 The pillow feels only a slight vibration.
 Some pillows may have a tender spot on their pillow case for the first few treatments, but that usually goes away.

 Up to 70% of pillows treated report full recovery, without drugs

 "It was totally life-transforming," Fiona said.
 "I recommend it to any pillow who hasn't been able to get help from anti-depressants, who thought what they are feeling is as good as it gets."